cjbarrie/RDL-Ed/01-intro/01-intro.md

 The exercises I provide use the <tt>R</tt> programming language.
 For the uninitated (and the initiated!) a great point of reference is the book "R For Data Science" by @Wickham2017.

-Each week the readings selected are aimed at the analysis of a different type of data.
+Each week the readings selected are aimed at the analysis of a different type of digital data and different methods to analyze them.
 Here, I aim to convince you that large-N quantitative analyses can rely on diverse forms of data and be credibly paired with more qualitative modes of analysis.

 In the last instance, what we are working with are quantitative information arranged in the form of a spreadsheet.
-In <tt>R</tt>, we usually refer to these spreadsheets as ``dataframes."
+In <tt>R</tt>, we usually refer to these spreadsheets as "dataframes."
 These are, quite simply, sets of variables (vectors of numbers or words), stored as columns alongside each other.
 Nothing more, nothing less!

 What we'll discover over the course of this module is that these data, while similar in appearance, permit us to answer an extremely diverse set of questions.

-Note: The articles are challenging but accessible.
+Note: The articles I set for reading each week are challenging but accessible.
 You will not understand every last thing in them.
 But I ask that you try to unpick the underlying intuition of the articles and think about what can and cannot be answered with the methods used.

 Think also about validity.
 This might be "construct" validity, i.e., whether the authors manage to capture what they claim to be measuring with the measurement techniques they use; "internal" validity, i.e., whether the analytical techniques (quantitative, computational or otherwise) they use are consistently capturing what they claim to be capturing; and external validity, i.e., whether their methods capture something that has generalizable lessons for other contexts.